Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/assignment-1.md

 - Find aggregate values
 - Find median value

+## What to do

+Complete the challenges here: https://github.com/MakeSchool-Tutorials/FEW-2-5-Data-Visualization-Working-with-Data/

+Work through the challenges in `challenges-1.js`.
+Follow the instructions in the ReadMe.

 ## What will you turn in?

 Post a link to the GitHub repo containing your work to GradeScope.